 We ask applicants to write two essays as part of the application.
 Students interested in engineering are asked to write an additional essay.
 This is your opportunity to display your best writing as well as your ability to convey ideas in your own voice.

-While you may want to have a parent, guidance counselor or teacher proofread your essays, it is extremely important that the essays be your own work.
+While you may want to have a parent, school counselor or teacher proofread your essays, it is extremely important that the essays be your own work.
 Intellectual integrity is a fundamental principle at Princeton.
 When you complete your application you are asked to sign a statement certifying that all the information on the application, including the essays, is your own work.
 Princeton may withdraw the application or revoke the admission of any student whose essays have been written by another source, including essays found on the internet.

 Instead of worrying about meeting a specific set of criteria, try to create an application that will help us see your achievements — inside the classroom and out — in their true context, so we can understand your potential to take advantage of the resources at Princeton and the kind of contribution you would make to the Princeton community.
 Show us what kind of student you are.
 Show us that you have taken advantage of what your high school has to offer, how you have achieved and contributed in your own particular context.